yaodan-zhang/algo-trading-env/alpha/README.md

 # Alpha Library

-This folder stores production alphas (implemented by toy alphas) for each asset type, and each asset type are expected to have different alphas of interest in general.
-An alpha is a technical indicator calculated using an asset's candlestick price data over a certain timeframe.
-The alphas aims to provide insights for an asset's price behavioral during the timeframe to signal probable automatic trading activities.
+This folder should store the production alphas (implemented by randomly chosen toy alphas in my case, though not fundamental) for each asset class.
+Generally speaking, each asset class are expected to have different alphas, so I chose different toy alphas.

+An alpha is a technical indicator calculated based on an asset's candlestick price data (open, high, low, adjusted close) over a certain time period.
+The alphas aim to provide insights for an asset price's behavioral during the period to signal proper automatic trading activities.

 ## References: